For whisky, I like the Pot Still or the Ben Nevis.

 What to see and do in Glasgow:

 If you can get out and about from Glasgow:

 Walking the West Highland Way

 Ferry over to Rothesay

-Quarriers Village - and eat at The Three Sisters Bakehouse about 5 years ago
+Quarriers Village - and eat at The Three Sisters Bakehouse over 5 years ago

 Pot Still on Hope street is correct but any decent pub in Glasgow will have decent whisky, as any decent non-specialist restaurant will have decent haggis.

 For both, and decent beer, decent service, and a proper scottish pub try the Babbity Bowster.
 The Cafe Gandolfi is a Glasgow institution you'll get some classy haggis in there, plus the whisky, and a lot more besides.